Business Meets Technology At NACStech

 NACStech, the convenience store industry's premier showplace for technology products and solutions, featured an expanded NACS/Convenience Store News CIO Roundtable program this year.
 The roundtable was the first of 16 educational sessions that took place during the Las Vegas convention, held May 16 to 18.

-NACS President and CEO Hank Armour opened the general session by describing NACStech as the place “where business and technology meet.”
+NACS President and CEO Hank Armour opened the show's general session by describing NACStech as the place “where business and technology meet.”
 He added, “Technology solves problems and creates new opportunities for your business.”